 Foundation is a 501(c)3 nonprofit.
 NILE is governed by 22 individuals, each director has a

 term of three years, and must be a member for two years before being eligible to be on the board.
 There’s a president, president-elect,

 vice president, and secretary/treasurer--each of their terms is two years.
-The NILE Foundation is overseen by seven individuals,
+The NILE Foundation is overseen by individuals selected by the NILE Board,

 they meet quarterly.
-Below the boards are committees.
+Below the boards and committees are listed.
 They get things done!
 Without them the events wouldn’t be successful.